 A fundamental goal of IAPHS is to bring together a diverse array of people, experiences, and ideas to advance population health science and its application to improving health and health equity.
 As a professional association, IAPHS recognizes that a spirit of free inquiry and free expression is important and necessary for advancing science and practice.
 The Association fully supports and values the collegial interactions that yield interpersonal connections and intellectual outcomes: discussions, differing viewpoints, and scientific debates.

-IAPHS also recognizes that the success of these interactions depend on creating a welcoming environment and a culture of respect, in which differences in cultural backgrounds, professional status, and personal characteristics are respected.
+IAPHS also recognizes that the success of these interactions depends on creating a welcoming environment and a culture of respect, in which differences in cultural backgrounds, social and professional statuses, and personal characteristics are valued.
 It expects that individual participants in its conferences and other activities will act responsibly, and with sensitivity to the possibility of prejudices that can affect our behavior.
 These expectations cover all behavior at IAPHS events as well as in other professional settings.

-It is the policy of IAPHS that all participants in IAPHS activities will enjoy a welcoming environment free from discrimination, harassment and retaliation.
+It is the policy of IAPHS that all participants in IAPHS activities will enjoy a welcoming environment free from undue fear of discrimination, harassment, and retaliation.

 Our baseline expectation is for all participants to:

 - Follow the norms of professional respect that are necessary to promote the conditions for free academic interchange;

 - Be proactive in helping to mitigate or avoid harm to any participant due to a situation that you personally witness;